 - Refrain from consuming alcohol, opioids, and/or other substances while in treatment.

 - Actively play a role in group counseling sessions.

 - Communicate openly with your counselor during individual counseling sessions.
 He or she is there to help you progress in treatment, not to delay your progress.

 - Voice any questions or issues that may arise during the course of treatment.
-The teams at Discovery House Comprehensive Treatment Centers of Utah are here to ensure that patients receive the highest quality of care available.
+The teams at Utah Comprehensive Treatment Centers are here to ensure that patients receive the highest quality of care available.